A civil lawsuit can seem complex or confusing for those unfamiliar with legal processes.

-The complaint is a formal document filed by the plaintiff with the court.
+A complaint is a formal document filed by the plaintiff with the court.

-The complaint is just that – a complaint.
-It details the plaintiff’s description of the events that lead to the dispute, outlining the ways in which the defendant caused harm to the plaintiff.
+A complaint provides the plaintiff’s description of events that lead to the dispute, outlining the ways in which the defendant caused harm to the plaintiff.

 The defendant has a limited amount of time to file an answer.
-The defendant can file a counter-claim if they so choose.
+The defendant can file a counterclaim if they so choose.

-The counter-claim(s) is an allegation(s) against the plaintiff, outlining the ways in which the plaintiff caused harm to the defendant.
+The counterclaim(s) is an allegation(s) against the plaintiff, outlining the ways in which the plaintiff caused harm to the defendant.

-The plaintiff will sometimes file a response to the answer or counter-claim in the form of a reply.
+The plaintiff will sometimes file a response to the answer or counterclaim in the form of a reply.

 As a response to replies, or in the instance that one party requests clarification over legal theories or allegations in the other party’s pleadings, a complaint or answer may be amended.